The Eye (The Lord of the Rings: The Rings of Power)

-"The Eye" is the seventh episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power, based on the novel The Lord of the Rings and its appendices by J. R. R. Tolkien.
-Set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit and The Lord of the Rings, it explores the aftermath of the volcanic eruption from the previous episode.
-"The Eye" was written by Jason Cahill and directed by Charlotte Brändström.
+"The Eye" is the seventh episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power.
+The series is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
+Set thousands of years before the novel in Middle-earth's Second Age, the episode explores the aftermath of the volcanic eruption in the previous episode.
+It was written by Jason Cahill and directed by Charlotte Brändström.

-Amazon made a multi-season commitment for a new The Lord of the Rings series in November 2017.
+The series was ordered in November 2017.
 J. D. Payne and Patrick McKay were set to develop it in July 2018.
 Filming for the first season took place in New Zealand, and work on episodes beyond the first two began in January 2021.
-Brändström was revealed to be directing two episodes of the season that May, including the seventh episode.
+Brändström was revealed to be directing two episodes of the season that May, including the seventh.
 Production wrapped for the season in August 2021.
+Payne and McKay said the episode was about characters facing the consequences of their actions.
+The look of the episode's post-eruption setting was designed by cinematographer Alex Disenhof based on reference pictures from wildfires, including some he took of the 2020 Oregon wildfires.

 "The Eye" premiered on the streaming service Amazon Prime Video on October 7, 2022.
 It was estimated to have high viewership and received generally positive reviews.

 Plot

-The Elf Galadriel wakes up covered in ash following the eruption of the mountain Orodruin.
-The village of Tirharad is covered in ash and fire, with many dead and injured.
-Galadriel finds the human boy Theo and together they begin making their way out of the Southlands.
-Númenórean soldiers Isildur and Valandil find their friend Ontamo dead.
+Following the eruption of Orodruin, Tirharad is covered in ash and fire.
+Galadriel finds Theo and they begin making their way out of the Southlands.
+They bond over their shared guilt regarding the events leading to the eruption, and Galadriel discusses her husband Celeborn whom she believes to be dead.
+Isildur and Valandil find Ontamo dead.
 They help Queen Regent Míriel rescue survivors from a burning building, but it collapses and Míriel loses her eyesight.
 Isildur is presumed dead in the collapse.

 The Harfoots finish their migration to the Grove, an orchard that has been destroyed by the nearby volcano.
-They ask the magical stranger who has joined them to help fix the orchard, but his attempts lead to a large tree branch landing on Nori and Dilly Brandyfoot.
-Scared, the Harfoots decide the stranger should leave.
-Harfoot elder Sadoc Burrows gives him directions to a nearby settlement of Men and the stranger departs.
-The next day, the Harfoots awake to the whole orchard regrown.
-That night, a trio of mysterious women arrive in search of the stranger.
-Nori attempts to send them in the wrong direction but the women use magic to burn all of the Harfoots's caravans and then continue after the stranger.
-Nori decides to go after him to warn him of the danger, and is accompanied by her friend Poppy Proudfellow, her mother Marigold, and Sadoc.
+They ask the Stranger to help fix it but his attempts lead to a large tree branch landing on Nori and Dilly Brandyfoot.
+Scared, the Harfoots send the Stranger away.
+The next day they awake to find the orchard regrown.
+When the three mysterious women arrive in search of the Stranger, Nori attempts to send them in the wrong direction.
+They retaliate by using magic to burn all the Harfoot wagons and then continue their search.
+Nori leaves to find the Stranger and warn him of the danger, accompanied by Poppy Proudfellow, Sadoc Burrows, and her mother Marigold.